 Refractor telescopes around the $300-mark commonly produce slightly blurry views, due to lens aberration, which created a challenge in resolving Saturn and its ring system.
 We recommend accessorizing the Inspire 80AZ with further eyepieces, being mindful of the telescope's useful magnifications of 11x and 189x to avoid blurring.

 Of the two eyepieces, the 20 mm provides the much wider field of view, which means you are able to search a larger portion of the sky.
-This eyepiece is much more useful for more diffuse targets such as bright galaxies and nebulae, affording us the perfect opportunity to capture neighboring galaxy Andromeda.
+This eyepiece is much more useful for more diffuse targets such as bright galaxies and nebulas, affording us the perfect opportunity to capture neighboring galaxy Andromeda.

 The light-gathering capabilities of this telescope passed the test, as it revealed an oval patch of light with the large concentration luminance at the spiral galaxy's core.
 The 20 mm eyepiece displayed an adequate view with lower magnification.

-Inspire 80AZ: Verdict
+Celestron Inspire 80AZ: Verdict

 The Celestron Inspire 80AZ is an excellent telescope for a beginner — especially given the ease at which it can be set up, simplicity of use and the complete package that offers more in the way of accessories over most starter telescope bundles.

-The optics are of a good enough standard to reveal some enjoyable targets in the night sky, providing fair views of the moon, planets and brighter deep-sky targets such as nebulae and galaxies.
+The optics are of a good enough standard to reveal some enjoyable targets in the night sky, providing fair views of the moon, planets and brighter deep-sky targets such as nebulas and galaxies.
 However, during observations, we did detect a degree of color fringing and blurring in the field of view.
 The latter is easily resolved with a careful selection of eyepieces, so we recommend investing in further eyepieces to make the most of the Inspire 80AZ's optical system.

 The detachable LED red light and the smartphone adapter are features that are not usually supplied with many beginner telescopes but we certainly appreciate them.
 These extras are useful for preserving night vision and trying your hand at basic smartphone astrophotography and at no added cost to the astronomer.